 Bengali Cultural Society Durga Puja: South Jersey

-Of New Jersey Indian events in October 2024, Bengali Cultural Society’s Durga Puja celebration is a lot more than food, fun and frolic.
+In New Jersey, Bengali Cultural Society’s Durga Puja celebration is a lot more than food, fun and frolic.
 Rather, it mirrors the rich cultural heritage of Bengal on the American soil.
 Founded in 1978, Bengali Cultural Society is not just one of the oldest Bengali diaspora associations but a philanthropic organization too.
 They publish their own magazine Sanskriti every year and run a Bengali language school for their young ones and those interested in learning the language.
 Each day of the puja will culminate in an authentic Bengali community dinner.

 • Venue: Indian Cultural Center, 820 NJ-73, Marlton, NJ 08053